-I'm a 5th-year PhD student in Strategy & Entrepreneurship at the University of North Carolina's Kenan-Flagler Business School.
-I am on the 2022-2023 job market.
-My committee includes Chris Bingham (chair), Sekou Bermiss, Mahka Moeen, and Tim Ott from UNC, plus Arianna Marchetti from London Business School.
+I'm a PhD candidate in Strategy & Entrepreneurship at the University of North Carolina's Kenan-Flagler Business School.
+After graduating this summer, I will join Mays Business School at Texas A&M as an assistant professor of strategy.
+My dissertation committee includes Chris Bingham (chair), Sekou Bermiss, Mahka Moeen, and Tim Ott from UNC, plus Arianna Marchetti from the London Business School.

 A second dissertation chapter studies founders.
-I examine how Black women, one of the least represented groups in entrepreneurship, can become the group most prone to establish a company after gaining disproportionately more human capital skills as startup employees.
-Beyond new organizations, I’m interested in strategic human capital.
+I examine how Black women, one of the least represented groups in entrepreneurship, can become the group most prone to establish a company after working as startup employees.
+Beyond my dissertation, my research is informed by my experience in Tech and Retail where I became fascinated by strategic human capital.
 One of my papers, published in the Academy of Management Journal, builds theory related to firm-specific investments.
-Another paper, now under review at the Strategic Management Journal, investigates the composition of top leadership teams.
+Another paper, a recent Reject & Resubmit at Strategic Management Journal, investigates the composition of top leadership teams.

 Prior to academia, I worked for Amazon (Books and Fashion), Walmart (International Real Estate), and Lands' End (Corporate FP&A), and studied at Brigham Young University (MBA, BS).
 When not working, I enjoy hiking with my family and playing basketball.